 Why we need Carbs

 Carbs are a principal fuel source for the brain, central nervous system, and kidneys.
-By choosing your carbs wisely, you will be able to maintain your energy level and avoid weight gain and sugar level fluctuations.
+By choosing your carbs wisely, you will maintain your energy level and avoid weight gain and sugar level fluctuations.

-Good quality carbohydrate-rich foods contain certain vitamins and minerals that are not found in fats or animal protein, including vitamin C and fiber.
+Good quality carbohydrate-rich foods contain specific vitamins and minerals not found in fats or animal protein, including vitamin C and fiber.

 Good Carbs, Bad Carbs, and the Glycemic Index